 - Time to Implement.
 Cloud EHRs can be set up quickly, while on-premise solutions often require a more extended setup period.

 - Data Security and Privacy.
 Cloud-based systems are often perceived as more vulnerable to data breaches.
-In turn, on-premise solutions are considered more secure but require the organization to manage security protocols.
+In turn, on-premise solutions are considered more secure, but they require the organization to manage its security protocols.

 - Interoperability and Integration.
 Cloud based EHRs are generally more compatible with other cloud systems and can be integrated with various apps more easily.
 On-premise solutions often face challenges in this area.